Free: Healthy 5-Ingredient Meals EbookGet It Now

 Roasted butternut squash recipes go with everything!
 Here are some ideas that pair perfectly with this delish side dish:

-- Pork – Serve this squash with pork tenderloin, smothered pork chops, or pork stew.
+- Pork – Serve this squash with pork tenderloin (or Crock Pot pork tenderloin), smothered pork chops, or pork stew.

 - Beef – Comfort foods like grilled steak, garlic butter steak bites, or beef cabbage soup would taste perfect alongside this butternut squash recipe.

-- Seafood – Try pan seared salmon, baked cod, rainbow trout, or garlic butter shrimp.
+- Seafood – Try pan seared salmon, baked cod, a rainbow trout recipe, or garlic butter shrimp.

 - Special Occasion Meals – Butternut squash is a popular choice for holiday meals or special occasions!
-Spatchcock chicken, crab legs, filet mignon, reverse sear steak, or lobster tail make great options for a memorable dinner.
+I like to use it as a side to my turkey in a bag instead of sweet potatoes.
+You could also try Spatchcock chicken, sweet crab legs, a fancy filet mignon in the oven, a juicy reverse sear steak, or even lobster tail for a memorable dinner.

 Roasted Butternut Squash Recipe (So Easy!)